Skip to main content

 The Inverness Public Utility District utilizes water captured from springs and streams off Inverness Ridge that has a unique geology primarily composed of granitic rock.
 The water is of high quality because of this geology and the diversion elevation that puts it in a relatively pristine portion of the watershed.

 Treatment of the already clean water is enhanced with a dual filtration system that removes particles down to 0.03 microns and lower including bacteria and viruses such as E. coli, Giardia, and Cryptosporidium.
 Prior to the water entering the IPUD distribution system, a low-level amount of chlorine is added as required to meet regulatory standards.
-Please see the link for additional information on our excellent water quality on our annual Consumer Confidence Report.
-Here is additional information on improvements to our Water Quality .
+Please see the link below for additional information on our excellent water quality on our annual Consumer Confidence Report.

 The Numbers